cmakkaya/devops-cloud-resources/README.md

 ## About This Repository

-You may find  the resources (books, notes, interview questions, exam questions, cheatsheet, whitepaper, guide, handson, handbook,   etc.) about  `DevOps`  and  `Cloud System`.
+You may find resources (books, notes, interview questions, exam questions, cheat sheets, whitepapers, guides, hands-on, handbooks, etc.) about  `DevOps`  and  `Cloud System`.

-In this repository, I am adding useful resources here to reach them when I need, and also maybe they can be helpful for others.
+In this repository, I am adding useful resources here to reach them when I need them, and also maybe they can be helpful to others.

 You can also contribute by adding new resources to the repository,

-I will try to add new resources to the repository regularly, and I will announce on my linkedin account.
+I will try to add new resources to the repository regularly, and I will announce them on my linkedin account.

-Don't forget to follow to [my linkedin](https://www.linkedin.com/in/cumhurakkaya/) or github account to be informed about new updates in repository.
+Don't forget to follow [my linkedin](https://www.linkedin.com/in/cumhurakkaya/) or GitHub account to be informed about new updates in the repository.

 I hope they are useful to you.

 # Resources